poinck/ocelot/README.md

 **Security updates with `oupdates.service`**
 If you use systemd you can check for security-updates every time the computer resumes from sleep (hibernate); see "config/systemd/system/oupdates.service".
 Currently only Gentoo GLSA is supported.
 Syncing the portage-tree has to be done seperately.

-If you did not install ocelot system-wide but want security update checking on your gentoo-install, please export `OCELOT_PATH` "/root/.bashrc":
+If you did not install ocelot system-wide but want security update checking on your gentoo-install, please export `OCELOT_PATH` in "/root/.bashrc":
 ```.sh
 export OCELOT_PATH='/home/user/gits/ocelot/'
 ```